 HSNi prepares its financial statements in conformity with GAAP.
 These principles require management to make certain estimates and assumptions during the preparation of its consolidated financial statements.
-These estimates and assumptions impact the reported amounts of assets and liabilities as of the date of the consolidated financial statements.
+These estimates and assumptions impact the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities as of the date of the consolidated financial statements.
 They also impact the reported amount of net earnings during any period.
 Actual results could differ from those estimates.
 In the opinion of HSNi's management, the assumptions underlying these interim unaudited financial statements are reasonable.